Looking for some green parenting tips? Here are my best tips to help you raise an eco baby.

 7. Eat Less Meat

-My partner and I are both long term vegetarians (no meat or fish for us).
-We don’t want to force our views on our daughter, and we’d rather she made her own mind up when she’s older, so a couple of times a week we’ll cook some meat or fish for her, which she eats alongside whatever we’re eating.
-It’s only once or twice a week: certainly not every day.
-Eating meat isn’t the best for the environment, and it’s expensive to buy, so even if you don’t want to go vegetarian completely, then cutting down on the number of days that you eat meat is a good approach.
-The Meat Free Monday twitter stream always has some good recipe suggestions if you’re struggling for ideas.
+My partner and I are both long-term vegetarians (no meat or fish for us).
+Whilst vegetarianism works for us, it might not be for everyone.
+If you don’t want to go vegetarian, then cutting down on the number of days that you eat meat is a good approach.
+The Meat Free Monday Twitter stream always has some good recipe suggestions if you’re struggling for ideas.

 8. Eat All Together